Targeting Life Skills Model

 Permission to reprint will be granted subject to these four provisions:

 - Material must not be altered or abstracted without written consent of the author to ensure accuracy and original intent.

 - Reprint must not be used in any manner to indicate or imply endorsement of any commercial product or service.

 - Appropriate credit must be given to Iowa State University Extension and to the author.

-- The Extension Communication office must be given a copy of the final reprint.
+- The Extension 4-H Youth Development office must be given a copy of the final reprint.